m8pple/arch2-2014-cw1/README.md

     +-(anything else you want, but it won't be available in the environment)

-I accept that it is a bit painful making sure you get exactly the right base directory in a zip, so during assesment I will go looking for mips.h, and will use that to anchor the rest of the directory tree.
+I accept that it is a bit painful making sure you get exactly the right base directory in a zip, so during assessment I will go looking for `mips.h`, and will use that to anchor the rest of the directory tree.

 Your submitted code will need to work within the